tenpy/tenpy/doc/changelog/latest.rst

 - Switch order of the sites in the unit cell for the :class:`~tenpy.models.toric_code.DualSquare`, and redefine what the ``"default"`` order means.
 This is a huge optimization of DMRG, reducing the necessary MPS bond dimension for the ground state to the optimal :math:`2^{L-1}` on each bond.
+- Deprecated the Lanczos funciton/class argument `orthogonal_to` of in :class:`~tenpy.linalg.lanczos.LanczosGroundState`.
+  Instead, one can use the :class:`~tenpy.linalg.sparse.OrthogonalNpcLinearOperator`.

 Added
 ^^^^^